Umtech: Hardware and system design

 Like the later Apple MacIntosh, the VideoBrain did not allow the user to open the case and insert hardware components.
 Like the Commodore PET the keyboard was built into the computer.
-Taking a lesson from videogames, VideoBrain was the first home or personal computer where software programs were stored on ROM chips and loaded into the system in cartridges.
+Taking a lesson from video games, VideoBrain was the first home or personal computer where software programs were stored on ROM chips and loaded into the system in cartridges.
 This was much easier and more reliable for consumers than loading software from cassette tapes or the notoriously fallible 5.25” diskettes.

 In addition to the F8 processor and the proprietary chips, the system contained 1K of RAM and 1K of resident software on ROM.
 Though the computer’s capabilities were very limited by today’s standards, it is impressive how much the developers were able to accomplish with this seemingly minuscule amount of memory.

 VideoBrain featured a non-standard keyboard with 36 keys and a reset button labeled “Master Control”.
 The keys were level with each other and had very little travel when they were struck.
 This made typing somewhat difficult and also emphasized to anyone familiar with computers that the system’s capabilities were limited.

 The system supported four plug-in joysticks and a port on the back that could connect to an extender product using proprietary signaling over an RS-232 physical interfaces.
 The extender product, and ROM cartridge that turned VideoBrain into a timeshare terminal, were sold in very small quantities.
 Other connections on the back panel were to the television display and to the external AC transformer.
 A switch on the back panel directed the TV signal to channel 3 or channel 4.

 The motherboard was enclosed in a metal shield to meet Federal Communications Commission requirements for limiting radio frequency emissions.
 The external case was molded plastic, designed for low-cost high-volume manufacturing.